priyanka23091706/100DaysofAWSGettingStarted/Commands/OS/Readme.md

 cat /etc/os-release

-## In the EC2 CLI, verify the httpd service is running:
+## In the EC2 CLI, verify the Apache httpd service is running:

 systemctl status httpd.service